websdk/vanilla/README.md

 this.emit('event', data)
 ```

 The final aspect is that child components will need to communicate with parent components.
 This is achieved by emitting events on the host node, as this is the only visible part to the parent (the component implementation may indeed be entirely hidden away in a closed Shadow DOM).
 You can use the native `addEventListener` and `dispatchEvent` for this.
 However, if you are using `once`, you can interchangeably use the [more ergonomic emitterify semantics](https://github.com/utilise/utilise#--emitterify), `.on` and `.emit`.

-Parents should not communicate with children in the same way.
 If something changes in a parent component that requires the child to update, it should redraw it with the new state (unidirectional architecture).

 <br><br>
 ## Usage